Broadly speaking, a novel contains two types of character: Major Characters and Minor Characters. And still speaking broadly...

 Simply this: if a plot consists of a character struggling against some form of opposition to achieve a specific goal, the character with the goal is the one the plot is "about"...

 Needless to say, each of your major characters should receive virtually as much care and attention during the planning process as your protagonist.

-Minors are essentially two-dimensional stereotypes, or flat characters, and there is therefore no need to spend much time fleshing them out on paper before you begin to write.
+Minors are essentially two-dimensional stereotypes, or flat characters, so there's no need to spend much time fleshing them out on paper before you begin to write.

-A few broad brushstrokes will be all that is required.
+A few broad brushstrokes will be all you need.

-Just as a movie needs hundreds, even thousands, of extra characters for the crowd scenes, so too do novels.
+Just as a movie needs hundreds of extra characters for the crowd scenes, so too do novels.

-And what all of that means, of course, is that extras don't involve much work – hardly any, in fact.
+And what all of that means is that extras don't involve much work – hardly any, in fact.
 All you must remember to do is to mention them, just as you would mention other aspects of the setting, like trees and motor cars and what the weather is doing.

 So if your central character is travelling on a bus, for example, don't just describe the dirty windows and the uncomfortable seats, describe the passengers, too, perhaps singling out the odd interesting one.

 Having described the four types of character, I can now reduce them to just two broad types: majors and minors...